 Goodwill of the Successor represents the excess of cost over the fair value of net assets acquired in connection with both the CPD acquisition and the Field acquisition.
-At June 30, 2006, goodwill of \$245.0 million was acquired in connection with the Field acquisition totaled \$113.9 million, resulting in a consolidated goodwill balance of \$358.9 million at December 31, 2006.
+At June 30, 2006, goodwill of \$245.0 million was acquired in connection with the CPD acquisition.
+Goodwill acquired in connection with the Field acquisition totaled \$113.9 million, resulting in a consolidated goodwill balance of \$358.9 million at December 31, 2006.